camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/power-automate.md

 #### Configuration

-For this section, you must fill out the following field:

-1. **Organization URI**: This is your dynamics 365 URL.
+For this section, you must fill out **Organization URI**.
+This is your dynamics 365 URL.
 [Visit the docs](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/discovery-service) or [learn about environments](https://learn.microsoft.com/en-us/power-platform/admin/environments-overview#environment-details) to see how to find it.

 #### Input

-For this section, you must fill out the following field:

-1. **Flow session ID**: Unique identifier for entity instances.
+For this section, you must fill out **Flow session ID**.
+This is the unique identifier for entity instances.
 You can find this in the response of the 'Trigger a flow run' method.

 #### Output